 - Nursing care, and more.

-Time Limit for Filing a Spine Injury Lawsuit
+What is the Time Limit for Filing a Spine Injury Lawsuit?

 You’ll only have a limited amount of time to file a personal injury lawsuit to recover compensation for your spine injury.
 In most cases, your claim must be filed within four years of the date of your accident.
 You may have additional time to file a claim if your injury wasn’t detected right away.
-You won’t be able to get the money you deserve if you don’t file your claim before the statute of limitations expires.
+If you don’t file your claim before the statute of limitations expires, you’ll be barred from recovery any compensation for your injuries.

 Have you or someone you love suffered a life-changing spinal cord injury in a Miami accident?
 Contact the personal injury lawyers at Lavent law for immediate assistance.
 We know that dealing with a spinal cord injury can be overwhelming.
 Our goal is to help you fight for the money you deserve.
 If someone else is to blame, we’ll help you hold them accountable.
 Call our office today to set up a free consultation.
 We’ll review your case, explain your options, and answer the questions you have.